Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Delta GLMB filter

 \subsection{PHD look-ahead}

-In this subsection we use the PHD/CPHD update and prediction \cite {MahlerPHD2, VSD05, VM06, MahlerCPHDAES, VVC07} to look-ahead and identify the prediction/update components that generates significant updated/predicted components.
-This is analogous to the idea of using a measurement driven proposal in the particle filter, to guide particles towards important area of the state space \cite{Doucet2000}.
+In this subsection we use the PHD/CPHD update and prediction \cite {MahlerPHD2, VSD05, VM06, MahlerCPHDAES, VVC07} to look-ahead and identify the prediction/update components that generate significant updated/predicted components.
+This is analogous to the idea of using a measurement driven proposal in the particle filter, to guide particles towards important areas of the state space \cite{Doucet2000, Ristic04}.

 Recall that each prediction component generates a set of update components.
 Typically, more than 90\% of the best predicted components generate update components with negligible weights.
 Since updating is expensive, it is important to minimize the number of prediction components to be updated (and hence the number of calls to the ranked assignment algorithm).
 Knowing in advance which prediction components would generate significant update components will save substantial computations.
 Similarly, further saving in computations can be achieved by knowing in advance which update components would generate significant prediction components.